AP Source: San Francisco Giants C Buster Posey will announce retirement

-SAN FRANCISCO – San Francisco Giants catcher Buster Posey plans to announce his retirement on Thursday, according to a person with direct knowledge of the decision.
+SAN FRANCISCO – San Francisco Giants catcher Buster Posey plans to announce his retirement, according to a person with direct knowledge of the decision.

 The Giants said last month that they would exercise Posey’s $22 million club option for the 2022 season as long as the veteran catcher wanted to keep playing after a stellar year.